 If your dog sheds then you can collect their coat and create something meaningful with it.
 We love the idea of a ‘mini me’ – a smaller version of your dog that you can have forever to remind you of the dogs you’ve had.
 Being made from their fur makes it incredibly personal to that dog and unique.

-You can find instructions online to make one yourself – Like this tutorial from Make or you can find others who you can send your dogs fur to and they will make it for you like Gourmet Felted.
+You can find instructions online to make one yourself – Like this tutorial from Make or you can find others who you can send your dogs fur to and they will make it for you.
 Search for ‘Felted Dogs’ on google and in Etsy for other artists who create these.
-We’ve also found the Fuzzy Farm who turns your pet hair into yarn and crochet a heart-shaped or a flower-shaped memento of your dog.
+We’ve also seen businesses who turn your pet hair into yarn and then crochet a heart-shaped or a flower-shaped memento of your dog.